 I think that’s one of the most important things with anything if you don’t do that it becomes a chore becomes difficult becomes something that you start to dislike or despise, and then that becomes resentment.

 And then it’s not useful.
 It’s not supportive if you’ve chosen to hang around and be the caregiver.
 Part of being a caregiver is caregiving for yourself.
 It’s not just for the other person, the caregiver role is about caring for self first and then the other person because if you don’t care for yourself, you can’t care for the other person.

 Donna Figurski 1:03:05

-They say that on the airplanes don’t they?
-Flight Attendants start every flight with put on your own oxygen mask before you help others.
-Because if you don’t have your oxygen, you’re not going to be able to do anything.
+They say that on the airplanes, don’t they?
+Flight Attendants start every flight by putting on their oxygen masks before they help others.
+Because if you don’t have oxygen, you’re not going to be able to do anything.
 And it’s the same concept.

 Bill Gasiamis 1:03:18

 Yeah, exactly.
 Right.
 Exactly.
 Right.
 So I feel like your journey has been really evolving, constantly evolving and changing and shifting and you’ve found space for things.
 Just by chance, as in naturally, as in, oh, here’s an opportunity.
 Here’s a window of opportunity for me to slot something in.

 I’m going to try that, and let’s see what happens.
 Is that how you guys went about it?
 Is that how you ended up in the theater?
 Or was it in the back of your mind to get involved in theater way, way long ago?
 And you just didn’t know how to make it happen.
 Just like the book, everything that you’re speaking to me about seems like it just kind of emerged and evolved rather than got targeted to achieve.

 Yeah, I think you’re correct on that.
 I have always had the theater in the back of my mind since I was in second grade.
 I was Little Red Riding Hood and that was my starring role.
 But, so it has always been something that I would have liked to have done, but when I was working, there was never any time to do that.